MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 #### Teams Rooms on Android

-Tenant restrictions is not supported today on Teams Rooms on Android devices.
+Tenant restrictions aren't supported today on Teams Rooms on Android devices.
 Consult with your Android device OEM for potential workarounds.

 ## Admin group management